Botcopy/docs/docs/responses/google-assistant.md

 Images are rendered in a `16:9` ratio.

-Videos are supported by assing a video URL as an image.
+Videos are supported by adding a video URL as an image.

-Botcopy supports Dropbox URLs to media as well.
-Please adjust the URL to the following:
+Botcopy supports Dropbox URLs to media as well. **IMPORTANT:** Please adjust the Dropbox image URL to the following for it to work:

 ```
 Original URL